Lean Big Data – How to avoid wasting money with Big Data technologies and get some ROI

 Maybe it sounds surprising, but at Spotify we run almost all batch computation on a single production and multi-tenant cluster for many years, access control matrix was rather simple, Hadoop administrators team consisted of 1-5 people, there was no licence for any Hadoop server in our thousand-node cluster storing tens of PBs of data.
 Of course, we run into troubles and wasted some time/money here and there, but we managed to achieve so much with a single, but fully-utilized cluster!

 The more you spend on Hadoop cluster, the bigger pressure and expectations are set.
 For instance, many projects are “forced” to migrate to Big Data.
-The managers set the goals like “adding 10 new production projects to Hadoop in 2016” that can be achieved only by migrating “fake” projects.
+The managers set the goals as “adding 10 new production projects to Hadoop in 2016” that can be achieved only by migrating “fake” projects.
 These projects often die later.
 What’s more, most of these projects actually don’t want to go from “POC” to “PROD”, because they will iterate slower due to various procedures such as less frequent upgrades of Hadoop, less permissions for junior employees, straighten resource management to ensure SLA, more restricted development cycle.

 4. Starting with separate “platform” and “application” teams

 When you start with Big Data, it’s good to build a small cross-functional team that drives the whole effort.
-Such team can consists of 3-6 people such as a Linux administrator, a Java/Scala developer and a SQL analyst working full or part time.
+Such team can consist of 3-6 people such as a Linux administrator, a Java/Scala developer and a SQL analyst working full or part-time.
 Ideally, you should have someone who has previous experience in Big Data.
 Thanks to a frequent and quick feedback loop, the administrators exactly know what the infrastructure really misses or don’t need at all.
-The developers/analysts get immediate help when running into troubles, configuration and access issues.
+The developers/analysts get immediate help when running into troubles, configuration, and access issues.
 Eventually, this team can split into smaller teams like “infrastructure” (administrators, DevOps), “tools & ETL” (engineers) and “insights” (analysts, data scientists) and these teams could split into smaller teams even later.
 This was the case at Spotify many years ago and it worked well.

 In my opinion, the data infrastructure should be use-case-driven and improved only to address new requirements from the applications and business use-cases.
 At Spotify our Hadoop cluster had been always falling behind – it was so hard to keep up to scale, enrich, tune and stabilize the cluster because the new data, use-cases and requirements were added all the time, faster and faster.
-Eventually Spotify has decided to go to the public cloud hoping that GCP will be able to quickly provide everything the company needs.
+Eventually, Spotify has decided to go to the public cloud hoping that GCP will be able to quickly provide everything the company needs.
 If your platform advances the use-cases, then probably you invested too much into it (of course it doesn’t mean that your platform should be crappy, and nobody could rely on it due to problems).

 5. Not having people with real experience in Big Data

-Even a single person who has real production experience with Big Data can help company go into right direction, avoid making expensive mistakes, hire smart people and correctly talk to vendors.
+Even a single person who has real production experience with Big Data can help a company go into the right direction, avoid making expensive mistakes, hire smart people and correctly talk to vendors.
 However, this can be the chicken-egg problem if the company doesn’t have valid use-cases for Big Data and can’t grow internal employees.

 In other words

 Just to be clear, I don’t criticise companies that wish to innovate, try Big Data stack and evaluate new cutting-edge technologies.
 I highly encourage to do that!
-I’m just amazed by the scale, complexity and bureaucracy of many Big Data infrastructures.
+I’m just amazed by the scale, complexity, and bureaucracy of many Big Data infrastructures.